 5. Display caching lag

-Google Maps, Google Search, and the Google Business Profile dashboard don't always update simultaneously.
+Google Maps, Google Search, and the Google Business Profile dashboard don’t always update simultaneously.
 You might see 4.3 on Maps and 4.2 in Search for the same listing.
-This isn't a real fluctuation β it's a caching delay that resolves within 24β72 hours.
+This isn’t a real fluctuation — it resolves within 24-72 hours.
+Common after receiving new reviews.

 6. Review velocity changed your position weight